CASTELO ARCHAEOLOGICAL PROJECT

 Picture

-Carinated burnished rim, 2023.
+Carinated burnished rim, 2023 (Castelo)

 Archaeological Illustration & Recording

 Equally important to excavation is the recording of data while in the field.
-Students will be taught how to draw stratigraphic contexts and take elevations with a dumpy level.
+Students will be taught how to map and draw stratigraphic contexts and take elevations with a dumpy level.
 Students will also learn how to fill out context sheets.

 Picture